Top 10 Most Dangerous Holes on Earth

-We spend so much time staring at the stars, wondering what is out there in space.
+Many of us spend alot of time staring at the stars, and their mind, the are wondering what is out there in space.
 Meanwhile, the ground under our feet hides mysteries that scientists still struggle to explain.
 Ask any geologist, and they will tell you we understand Mars better than we understand what is happening miles below the surface.
 The holes scattered across our planet—whether they opened up naturally over thousands of years or appeared suddenly because someone made a mistake—show us where Earth’s raw power meets human limits, and human limits usually lose.

-Most of the world’s scariest natural holes fall into a category geologists call karst features.
+We must note that most of these scary holes that have formed in the earth is categories as geologists call karst features.
 Picture this: rainwater, slightly acidic, seeps into the ground and starts eating away at rocks like limestone or gypsum.
 This happens slowly, over centuries, along cracks in the rock.
 Eventually, massive caves form underground, and water flows through them like hidden rivers.

 A sinkhole happens when the ground above one of these caves cannot hold itself up anymore.
 Everything looks fine on the surface until enough material has washed away into the cavity below.
 Then, without warning, the earth just drops.